fjvallarino/monomer/docs/design-decisions.md

 ## Why do containers have the optional config argument before their children?
 It's inconsistent with where single widgets have it.

 This was a decision I made based on usage.
-Splitting complex UIs into smaller parts is a great idea but, at the same time, it's nice to be able to quickly see the hierarchy of widgets.
-This means that, quite frequently, widgets are nested directly in their parent.
-Having the config of the parent widget _after_ its children caused confusion, not being clear whom it belonged to.
+While splitting a complex UI into smaller parts is necessary for maintainability, being able to have an idea of the hierarchy is also useful to understand an application.
+This means that, sometimes, widgets are nested directly in their parent (instead of creating a separate list that is later provided to the parent widget).
+In that scenario, having the config of the parent widget _after_ its children causes confusion, because it's not clear whom it belongs to.
 Putting the config before the children is much clearer in this regard.

 ## Why records of functions instead of typeclasses?